Global Warming FAQ

 - Likely increase in average precipitation over the middle and high latitudes of the Northern Hemisphere, and over tropical land areas

-- Increase in the frequency of extreme precipitation events in some regions of the world
+- Increase in the frequency and intensity of extreme precipitation events in some regions of the world

 Examples of observed physical and ecological changes: